Lenovo’s ThinkSmart Hub 700 bring Dolby audio to your conference room

-Hot on the heels of its recently announced ThinkSmark Hub 500, Lenovo hopes to elevate the conferencing experience with the ThinkSmart Hub 700.
+Hot on the heels of its recently announced ThinkSmart Hub 500, Lenovo hopes to elevate the conferencing experience with the ThinkSmart Hub 700.

 The new device looks almost as if a UFO is sitting on your desk, but its comical design hides a number of interesting tech features.
 For example, IR sensors detect when a person enters a room, and can wake up a connected display or devices within range automatically.
 It runs Windows 10 IoT, and is best suited for users whose laptops are locked down by system administrators, making it difficult to launch or install conferencing software or even plug in devices via USB ports.